mfamador/go-payments-api/README.md

 # Resiliency

-- We provide a simple liveliness probe that checks the connectivity to the repo and returns a ```503 Service unavailable``` status code as soon it can no longer be reached.
+A simple liveliness probe is provided to check the connectivity to the repo and returns a ```503 Service unavailable``` status code as soon it can no longer be reached.
 This should instruct the orchestrator (eg. Kubernetes) to stop sending traffic to the offending pod or even to shut it down if necessary.

-- Our SQLRepo implementation relies on Go's standard sql package.
-This allows us to rely on the default connection pooling and automatically recover from connection loss from the database.

 # Scalability